 - Take a small metal spatula and dab the chocolate buttercream in small spots all around the sides of the cake.
 Use a bench scraper or large metal spatula to smooth out the buttercream and create a smooth surface with subtle chocolate streaks.
 (You can add more orange frosting or chocolate frosting until you get an effect you love.)

-- Combine the chopped semi-sweet chocolate and the cream in a medium bowl, and microwave for 1 minute.
+- Make the chocolate ganache by combining the chopped semi-sweet chocolate and the cream in a medium bowl, and microwave for 1 minute.
 Whisk well, and if any chunks of chocolate remain, whisk again briefly until it is completely melted and smooth.
-The chocolate glaze should have a fairly thin texture, and if you dip a spoon in and let excess drip out, it should almost immediately blend back into the glaze in the bowl.
+The chocolate glaze should have a fairly thin texture.
+Test the consistency by dipping a spoon into the ganache and letting the excess drip off back into the bowl; it should almost immediately blend back into the rest of the glaze.

-- Transfer the remaining orange buttercream to a piping bag fitted with a large star tip, and pipe frosting rosettes all along the edges of the cake.
-Top the rosettes with chocolate sprinkles, chocolate orange slices, or any other decorations you’d like.
+- Transfer the remaining orange buttercream to a piping bag fitted with a large closed star tip (I used Ateco #849), and pipe frosting rosettes all along the edges of the cake.
+Top the rosettes with chocolate flakes or sprinkles, chocolate orange slices, or any other decorations you’d like.

 - For the best taste and texture, serve this cake at room temperature.
 Leftovers keep well, and can be stored in an airtight container in the refrigerator for up to a week, but will taste best when eaten within 3-4 days.